MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/universe.md

 - Not mine
 - No affiliation

+For example, if you work for Microsoft and one of your elements is PowerBI, we recommend that you set the affiliation to “Mine”.

+> [!NOTE]
+> Currently, your insights won't change when defining the affiliation of an element.

 #### Competes with field

 This field lets users specify which companies or products compete with their products or companies.

-You can only define the competition between the same type of elements and you need to create these elements first.
+> [!NOTE]
+> Currently, your insights won't change when defining competitors of your elements.

 Select **Add another competitor** if you want to add additional competing elements.